-This way you have proof that you issued such forms in the case there is an audit or the contractor does not file 1099 as he is supposed to with the IRS.
+You will have proof that you issued the forms in case the IRS does an audit or the contractor does not file 1099 to the IRS.
 This is a measure of self-protection on the part of the employer.
-Records should be kept for at least seven years.

 Wrapping It Up

-1099 forms are necessary to keep correct accounts on income taxes being paid to the federal and state governments.
+1099 forms are necessary for correct accounts on income taxes being paid to the federal and state governments.

 Contractors do not have taxes withheld throughout the year, so it is necessary for them to pay taxes on the money they have made during the tax season of the following year.

-These companies may use accountants to help ensure their calculations are correct and the numbers being issued on the 1099 forms match the actual amount of income each contractor made from their company in 2019.
+These companies should hire accountants to make sure their calculations are correct and the numbers issued on the 1099 forms match the actual amount of income each contractor made in 2019.

 For a company to send out inaccurate 1099 forms would mean that its contractors would pay an inaccurate amount of income tax for the year of 2019.
 1099 filing should result in checks and balances to help make sure everyone has paid the correct amount of taxes.